 Given their regular presence in the Sea of Cortez, it’s no wonder La Paz has a museum dedicated to whales.
 The Museo de la Ballena is at the corner of Corner Calle Obregón and 16 de Septiembre, a short distance from the Malecón.
 You can’t miss it thanks to the massive whale skeleton exhibited in front of the building.

 The Whale Museum is on the small side but provides extensive information on whales, porpoises, and dolphins.
-A worthy stop for everyone.
+A worthy stop for everyone, and I enjoyed it very much.

 The museum is open Tuesday – Saturday 9 am – 6 pm, Sunday 10 am – 6 pm, and closed Monday, as well as on holidays (January 1st, May 1st and December 25th).
 Entrance tickets are 120 to 160 Mexican Pesos ($6 – $8), which includes a 45 minute guided tour (English-speaking guide available).